Thoughts on doing the best you can but still being “you.”

 My abuser had this shirt that hung in the closet I was made to go in.
 Which in turn became my refuge.
 I still go lay down in my closet from time to time because it’s so comforting to me.
 I used to sneak my bible in there.
 It was my safe place.
 The shirt he had possessed a quote from Corrie Ten Boom, my favorite person to ever have lived.
 It was all across the back in large lettering and I still am convinced God placed it there just for me.
 It/she said “you may never know Jesus is all you need until Jesus is all you have.”

 He was all I had.
 And I took that trust, and I put it in Him.

 So, I came out of the closet.
 (Oh, you stop with your wandering minds, you know what I mean.)
 And I took the days moment by moment.
 And one led to the next.
 And the next.
 And the struggle was brutal and beyond difficult.
 Then oh so slowly, my life was changed.
 And then it was renewed.
 And then I began to soar.
 And it was by the grace of God and the grace of God only.

 Now, I can’t imagine not wanting my life.
-I have these moments of such utter joy that I feel oddly lost in it.
-But it’s the best lost I’ve ever been.
+I have these moments of such utter joy that I feel oddly lost in them.
+But it’s the best “lost” I’ve ever been.

 So yeah, I don’t exactly know how to girl.
 Up until now, I don’t think I ever knew how to “life.”
 And I have no idea what I’m doing, and to be honest with you, it’s exactly how I love it.
 I wouldn’t have it any other way.
 Because…and I’ll leave you with another Corrie quote I’ve shared before, “You can always trust an unknown future, to a known God.”